Research Lecture Series VKI - STO - AVT - 358

 Numerical Methods

-14:00 - 15:30 Design of Robust Multidimensional Finite Volume Schemes for Hypersonic Inviscid Flows
+14:00 - 15:30 A Panorama of Finite Volume Methods for Solving Multidimensional Hypersonic Flows

 P.-H. Maire, Commissariat à l’Énergie Atomique et aux Énergies Alternatives, France